Eui-Am Pattern – Instructor Preview & Insights

 Eui-Am Pattern

 Eui-Am is a 2nd degree black belt ITF Taekwon-Do pattern (2nd dan) containing 45 movements.
-It emphasises dynamic changes of posture and powerful turning transitions that require balance and body control.
+It emphasises dynamic kicks and control that require balance and strength.
 This page includes a sample performance video, an introduction to the pattern, key teaching points, common mistakes, and historical background.

 About Eui-Am